leereilly/games/README.md

 * [Polybranch](https://github.com/gbatha/PolyBranch) - a minimalist 3D game.
 Dodging branches may seem easy at first, but how long can you hold up as you approach terminal velocity?
 [Play now!](http://gregbatha.com/branches/)
 * [Release Cycles](https://github.com/RothschildGames/release-cycles) - n abstract racing game where you fight against the clock and the computer to get as far as you can in a product's life-cycle.
 [Play now!](http://www.release-cycles.com/)
 * [Ski Free](https://github.com/basicallydan/skifree.js) - a JavaScript port of the classic PC Game, Skifree.
 [Play the Demo now!](http://basicallydan.github.com/skifree.js)
+* [Snake](https://github.com/jrgdiz/snake) - a clone of the snake game.
+[Play it now!](http://diz.es/snake/)
 * [SORADES 13K](https://github.com/maettig/starship-sorades-13k) - a scrolling shooter in the vein of "Raptor: Call of the Shadows" and "Warning Forever".
 [Play now!](http://maettig.com/code/canvas/starship-sorades-13k/)
+* [Survivor](https://github.com/scottschiller/SURVIVOR) - a playable HTML + CSS + JavaScript remake of a space-based "shoot-'em-up" arcade game for Atari / Commodore 64 from 1982, including a level editor and design tool.
+[Play now!](http://www.schillmania.com/survivor/)
 * [zedinvaders](https://github.com/salvatorecapolupo/zedinvaders) -a game is based on our original comic ZED, seen inside "zero-episode" called "Game Over".
 [Play now!](http://zedfumetto.it/zedinvaders/game.html)
-* [Crappy Bird](https://github.com/varunpant/CrappyBird) - Flappy bird clone in JavaScript and Canvas2D Api [Play now!](http://www.varunpant.com/static/resources/CrappyBird/index.html)
-* [Clumsy Bird](https://github.com/ellisonleao/clumsy-bird) - Flappy bird clone in JavaScript using MelonJS [Play now!](http://www.varunpant.com/static/resources/CrappyBird/index.html)

 ## FPS